AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Recap

 Typically, insurance claims don’t take more than a month to complete unless there are reasons for the delay, such as major injuries or questions about coverage.
+The best insurance companies will pay claims out fairly and efficiently.
 You should make sure that you are available to talk to claims adjusters and provide as much information about the accident as possible to expedite the process.
 Visit our auto insurance FAQs page to learn more about auto insurance in your area.

 Citations